alphaq1205/Realtime-URL-tracking-chrome-extension-with-react/README.md

 # Realtime URL tracking chrome extension

 This extension is for chrome browser.
 It will track user's tabs url which a user is using at a particular time.
-If user changes tabs regularly this extension track the tabs URLs and send to backend RESTful API which is build on nodeJS.
+If user changes tabs regularly this extension track the tabs URLs and send to backend through RESTful API.

 ## Getting Started